qinglinbo/qinglinbo.github.io/contents/home.md

 [![qinglinbo](https://img.shields.io/badge/qinglinbo-github-blue?logo=github)](https://github.com/qinglinbo)

-He is currently pursuing a Master's Degree in Computer Science, at School of Computer Science and Technology, China University of Mining and Technology, China.
+He currently serves as a Professor and Vice Dean of the College of Electronics and Information Engineering at Sichuan University, China.

 #### Email
 qing_lb@scu.edu.cn